[home][details][policies][calendar][projects][links]

 Except where otherwise specified, you are not required to wait until the due date to complete and submit your work.
 Due dates are listed on the course calendar.

 This project requires you to compose a roughly 2- to 3-minute video literacy narrative wherein you tell some story about your favorite communicative mode.
 Return to Chapter 1 of Writer/Designer to remind yourself of how to think about the modes.
+(You might jump to Milestone 5 below to see details about the finished product.)

 What is a literacy narrative?